mstafamajid/Spacer/flutter_spacer/README.md

 }

 ```
 ## Additional Information

-Thank you for using the `spacer` package!
+Thank you for using the `flutter_spacer` package!
 Here's some additional information to help you make the most out of this package:

 ### Issues and Contributions